 Light bleeding or cramps – very slight bleeding or cramping may occur after conception, known as “implantation bleeding”.
 This is when the fertilised egg attaches to the lining of the uterus.
 You may also experience some spotting around the time that your period should have been due.

-Mood swings – if you are pregnant, your body will be going through a lot of changes already and your hormone imbalances may result in you feeling fine one minute and like crying the next.
+Mood swings – if you are pregnant, your body will be going through a lot of changes already.
+Your hormone imbalances may result in you feeling fine one minute and like crying the next.

-These are just some of the early signs of pregnancy that you might experience but it is important to take a pregnancy test to be sure.
+These are just some of the early signs of pregnancy that you might experience.
+However, it is important to take a pregnancy test to be sure.
 If you get a positive result be sure to contact your GP to have the news confirmed.